Robert Abercromby (Jesuit): Early life

-He was born and educated in Scotland, and studied in the Collegium Romanum in Rome, where on 19 August 1563 he became a Jesuit.
+He was born at Murthly in Perth and Kinross and educated at the University of St Andrews.
+He studied in the Collegium Romanum in Rome, where on 19 August 1563 he became a Jesuit.
 From 1564 he lived in Braunsberg (then in Royal Prussia; present-day Braniewo) where he was professor of grammar in the biggest Polish Jesuit collegium (where teaching was in Latin) and a novice master.

 In 1565 he was ordained a priest.
 In Braniewo he was in constant contact with Stanislaus Hosius.
 Learning Polish was difficult for him, and he had some problems with the finances of the school.
 Due to these problems he was permitted to leave Poland in 1580, when he met the Scottish king for the first time.
 In September 1580 he went back to Poland - from 1580 to 1587 he performed similar tasks in Kraków, Poznań and Wilno.

 In 1587 he left Poland and returned to Scotland.
 During the journey to Scotland in 1580 and during his second stay there he was organizing transports of Scottish Catholic novices to be trained in Polish schools and seminaries.